 In Year 8 basic understanding and competence are established in fundamental mathematical topics – algebraic simplification, solving equations, using percentages and ratio, finding areas and volumes, drawing graphs, finding and using averages and calculating probability.
 Problem solving tasks and investigations are based on recognising patterns, solving puzzles and appreciating strategy in mathematical games.
 Tasks are chosen in which it is possible for the pupil to relate their solution to the underlying mathematical structure.
 The curriculum provides the foundation from which students tackle their GCSE course in Years 9, 10 and 11.

-Mathematics is a core subject at GCSE and all students will take a full GCSE qualification or an Entry Level certificate.
-The Maths GCSE encourages students to develop confidence in, and a positive attitude towards mathematics and to recognise the importance of mathematics in their own lives and to society.
+Mathematics is a core subject at GCSE and all students will take a full GCSE.
+The maths GCSE encourages students to develop confidence in, and a positive attitude towards, mathematics and to recognise the importance of mathematics in their own lives and to society.
 Skills that are developed throughout the course include the management of money, key mathematical concepts for a range of professions (i.e. engineering, medicine, finance), and general problem solving and thinking skills.

 The students will develop their knowledge, skills and understanding of mathematical methods and concepts in the following areas: